Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: Simulation Results

-The minimum transmit power consumption versus different numbers of IRS elements is investigated in Fig. \ref{figPvsM}.
-It is observed that the transmit power is reduced with more IRS elements for all these schemes.
-The robust transmission design of the proposed algorithm outperforms the other schemes in terms of the lowest transmit power budget.
-The transmit power consumption of the proposed algorithm and the Optimized-MRT scheme drops much faster than that of the Random-IRS scheme and Random-MRT scheme, which demonstrate the effectiveness of optimizing the phase shifts of the IRS.
-When $M$ is large, the transmit power of the Optimized-MRT tends to approach the transmit power of the proposed algorithm.
-This is because larger $M$ brings more cascaded CSI errors, which enhance the capability of impairing Eves by the MRT strategy.
+Fig. \ref{figPvsM} investigates the impact of the unit number of IRS on reducing the transmit power.
+It is observed that the transmit power can be reduced with more IRS units for all these schemes.
+The robust transmission design of the proposed algorithm outperforms the other schemes in terms of the lowest transmit power.
+The transmit power consumption of the proposed algorithm and the MRT-isoAN-optIRS scheme drops much faster than that of the randIRS and MRT-isoAN-randIRS schemes, since the phase shifts of the IRS are optimized for them.
+When $M$ becomes large, the power consumption of the MRT-isoAN-optIRS tends to approach that of the proposed algorithm.
+This is because larger $M$ brings more cascaded CSI errors, which enhance the capability of impairing Eves by the isoAN strategy.
 The transmit power with the full CSI errors is slightly larger than that with the partial CSI errors.